ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

 as follows).

-- Consuming a value of a data type exactly once means evaluating it to head normal form exactly once, then consuming its fields exactly once
+- Consuming a value of a data type exactly once means evaluating it to head normal form exactly once, discriminate on its tag any number of times, then consuming its fields exactly once
 - Consuming a function exactly once means applying it and consuming its result exactly once